onebeyond/systemic/README.md

 System life cycle functions (start, stop, restart) return a promise, but can also take callbacks.

 ### Runners
 While not shown in the above examples we usually separate the system definition from system start.
-This is important for testing since you ofen want to make changes to the system definition (e.g. replacing components with stubs), before starting the system.
+This is important for testing since you often want to make changes to the system definition (e.g. replacing components with stubs), before starting the system.
 By wrapping the system definition in a function you create a new system in each of your tests.

 ```js
 // system.js